-- Volunteers can add any new vocabulary to the shared class word bank.
+- Volunteers add any new vocabulary to a shared class word bank.

 - For a real challenge – use the running dictation format, but instead of a text, children have to describe a picture of a monster.
 You could do this in pairs, or have confident volunteers come to the front to describe to the whole class.